joostgrunwald/SmartGlasses/README.md

-# SmartGlasses
+# Dementia Helmet
-Smartglasses made with ESP32
+Dementia helmet made with ESP32 for NDL project